HOUSING MARKET SUMMARY

 An enjoyable outing on a boardwalk in Paradise Meadows near Mt.
 Washington.

 Forecasting by its very nature is not an exact science.
 Obviously, we can let you know what has happened in the past and what the current situation is today.
 What will happen in the future can be a difficult thing to predict, hence why most forecasts are updated quarterly.
 Also, local situations need to be considered.
-For part of 2015 we saw a brief technical recession for Canada while BC’s economy is doing well and is leading the rest of Canada.
-2016 saw a very hectic and changing lower mainland market and a strong seller's market for most of the Island.
-Government changes late in 2016 had a strong effect in the lower mainland and so far in 2017 has had little effect here on the Island.
-The new mortgage stress test, which took effect January 1, 2018, plus rising interest rates, should reduce demand in 2018.
+For 2018 we saw dramatic differences here on the Island than on the mainland.
+On the Island we remained in a seller's market while much of the mainland moved to balanced markets, some with minor price reductions.
+For 2019 we appear to be moving toward balanced markets here on the Island.
+Over the last four years the BC economy has out performed the Canadian economy.

 Buying and selling real estate are major financial transactions the net impact of which is difficult to predict over the long term.
 It is advisable to closely examine your other reasons for making a change.
 It might be easier to focus on what is happening in your life rather than trying to predict what will happen in the world.
 And leave yourself some room in case things don’t go as anticipated.
 Ask yourself some “what if” questions.
 A conservative approach, some good soul searching, and research could possibly save you some stress down the road.

 Ariel view of Courtenay with the Puntledge River flowing into the Comox bay.